Why is this medication prescribed?

 Shake the lotion well before each use to mix the medication evenly.

 The pledgets are for one-time use only.
 Do not remove a pledget from its foil pouch until you are ready to use it.
-Throw away each pledget after you have used it one time.
+Dispose of each pledget after you have used it one time.

 The foam may catch fire.
 Stay away from open flames and do not smoke while you are applying the foam and for a short time afterward.